PLAN A COLORADO TROUT FISHING VACATION

 TIPS FOR RIVER & STREAM FISHING

-Our Valley’s moving water is not pastoral and much of it is fast-flowing.
-Being in decent physical shape helps us get through days of fighting currents and fish.
+The Gunnison Valley’s moving water is not pastoral, and much of it is fast-flowing.
 Metal cleats are popular here because of their grip for the rocky river bottoms.

-Most of our guides offer dory or raft float fishing on the Gunnison River.
-Half the Gunnison is private land and floating is the only way to access some superb water that is otherwise unavailable to wading anglers.
-Talk about an epic Colorado trout fishing vacation experience.
+Most fishing guides in the Gunnison Valley offer dory or raft float fishing on the Gunnison River.
+Half the Gunnison is private land, and floating is the only way to access some superb water that is otherwise unavailable to wading anglers.

 Nets are useful.
 Fighting a fish and trying to maneuver to shore can often pose a difficult task.
 Many big fish have been lost because there wasn’t a net to catch them.